 * On a PC, in MS Word 2010 go to “View” and tick the “Navigation Pane” checkbox in the “Show” section.
 In MS Word 2007 or 2003, go to “View” > “Document Map”.
 On a Mac, go to “View” > “Navigation Pane” and select “Document Map” in the drop-down list on the left.

+Acknowledging that the United Nations Framework Convention on Climate Change is the primary international, intergovernmental forum for negotiating the global response to climate change.